CubeAPM

 Cons

-• Pricing spans multiple SKUs (RUM Measure, RUM Investigate, Session Replay, Synthetics), which takes modeling to predict at scale
+• Pricing spans multiple SKUs (RUM Measure, RUM Investigate, Session Replay, Synthetics), making budget planning at scale difficult

 Datadog Pricing at Scale